toddmotto/angularjs-styleguide/README.md

     <div my-directive></div>
     ```

   - Comment and class name declarations are confusing and should be avoided.
-Comments do not play nicely with older versions of IE, using an attribute is the safest method for browser coverage.
+Comments do not play nicely with older versions of IE. Using an attribute is the safest method for browser coverage.

   - **Templating**: Use `Array.join('')` for clean templating